The Earthquake Engineering Online Archive NISEE e-Library

 - Texts may be downloaded and printed in accordance with U.S. fair use laws for the purposes of personal research, teaching and private study without prior permission from the copyright holder as long as downloads do not exceed 50 archive items per month (30 sequential days).
 Under copyright law of the United States of America (Title 17) if a user makes a request for or later uses a reproduction for purposes in excess of fair use, that user may be liable for copyright infringement.

-- Texts used in teaching must credit Courtesy of the National Information Service for Earthquake Engineering, EERC, University of California, Berkeley in a special credit section.
+- Texts used in teaching must credit Courtesy of the National Information Service for Earthquake Engineering, PEER-NISEE, University of California, Berkeley in a special credit section.

 Software and Data

 All software programs and data are distributed as is without warranty that the programs will operate uninterrupted and error-free.
 Programs and data are derived from specialized research and distributed as open-source, without licenses or additional services and without obligation to provide maintenance, support, updates, enhancements or modifications.
 Neither the UC Regents nor the National Information Service for Earthquake Engineering represent or warrant that the programs do not infringe the intellectual property, proprietary or contractual rights of third parties.
 Software can be downloaded by members of The Earthquake Engineering Online Archive and used or modified for use in personal research and study.
-Redistribution of software or data in any format without written consent of the Earthquake Engineering Research Center, University of California, Berkeley is strictly prohibited.
+Redistribution of software or data in any format without written consent of the Pacific Earthquake Engineering Research (PEER) Center, University of California, Berkeley is prohibited.
+Technical support for any software downloaded is explicitly excluded.

 Full electronic text is available in Adobe Portable Document (PDF) format optimized for local printing in Adobe Acrobat 4.0 or later, available from http://www.adobe.com/.